Tissue paper

-Tissue paper, or simply tissue, is a lightweight paper or light crêpe paper.
+Tissue paper, or simply tissue, is a thin gauzy paper or light crêpe paper.
 Tissue can be made from recycled paper pulp on a paper machine.

 Tissue paper is very versatile, and different kinds are made to best serve these purposes, which are hygienic tissue paper, facial tissues, paper towels, as packing material, among other (sometimes creative) uses.

 The use of tissue paper is common in developed nations, around 21 million tonnes in North America and 6 million in Europe, and is growing due to urbanization.
 As a result, the industry has often been scrutinized for deforestation.
 However, more companies are presently using more recycled fibres in tissue paper.

-Properties

-The key properties of tissues are absorbency, basis weight, thickness, bulk (specific volume), brightness, stretch, appearance and comfort.